 Anantnag – The History Mystery Town

 Call it Anantnag or Islamabad, this land has been the home of every soul living there no matter what their religion.
 It consists of Masjid Baba Dawood Khaki, the Martand Temple, the Ashmuqam Shrine.
 History hasn’t really captured what all this spiritual place entailed.

 There are many more honorable mentions which I would like to have in this list.
 They are places such as Drang, Dras, Poonch, Tangmarg, Manasbal, and even the city of Srinagar.
 Srinagar itself has some enchanting places like the Zabarwan Range, Badamwari, Tulip Garden, Hari Parbat, Tral and the Mughal Gardens to quench your adventurous thirst.

 Are you excited to come over to Kashmir?
+Is it safe to visit Kashmir?
 Let me know in the comments below.
 My team will try to be your online guide 🙂